Nach Hause Family History Trip –Germany Poland and Switzerland

 Quellen = Sources for Falkenberg KUNZ Research

 For example, on the home page, the word “Quellen” seemed to jump out.
 “Sources”.
-So I clicked on the link, which took me to a list page of sources the researcher (Alfred KUNZ of Weiden, Germany) had used.
+So I clicked on the link, which took me to a list page of sources the researcher (Alfred KUNZ of Weiden, Germany, may he rest in peace) had used.
 As I scrolled down, a particular line jumped out at me:

 b) Staatsarchiv Amberg: Nordamerikanische Auswanderer aus der Oberpfalz (1839 – 1871) — “Immigrants to North America out of Oberpfalz (1839 – 1871).
 Something in my memory stirred.
 My ancestors left “The Old Country” some time around 1840.
 I downloaded this record, a LARGE PDF file with hundreds of pages, thousands of listings.
 I searched KUHNS.
 Nothing.
 KUNTZ.
 Nothing.
 I wondered if I searched for “Falkenberg” if something would show up.
 Several listings, but not many.
 I determined to look at them all.
 Suddenly: “Johann KUNZ”.
 The next line: “Ehefrau + 6 Kinder”.
 “His wife + 6 children”, registered to leave Bavaria for North America.